 - Build confidence and practice creative expression as they tell their story to the class

-- Graphic Organizer for Sequence of Events — one copy for each student
+- Sequence of Events graphic organizer, one copy for each student

-- Selection of books for students to choose from.
-See our recommended books for seasonal and timeless tales.
+- Selection of books for students to choose from (see our Ready-to-Go Book Lists for Teachers for themed and seasonal titles)

 - Watch or timer that can track 10 minutes